CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab27-Gettingstarted.md

 The lab architecture demonstrates how Azure AI Custom Vision enables image classification by combining resource provisioning, model training, and client application integration:

-1. **Custom Vision Training and Prediction Resources:** Provision two resources in Azure—one for training the image classification model and another for serving predictions through an endpoint.
+1. **Custom Vision Training and Prediction Resources:** Provision two resources in Azure, one for training the image classification model and another for serving predictions through an endpoint.

 2. **Custom Vision Portal:** Create and manage a project in the Custom Vision portal, upload and tag images, and train the classification model.